eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 In all cases, we have $f(P)\succeq f(Q)$, and the theorem is proven. $\square$
 {% endproof %}

+And already, in most elections, we have proven there's no serious need for strategic voting.

 We note that this theorem is only about *simple manipulations*--that is, a single swap of the first or second kind.
 We have not yet said anything about whether a manipulation that could perform a more radical adjustment to the matchups could be profitable.
 We will consider that question in the [Complex Manipulations](#complex-manipulations) section below (in fact, some nodes with a Condorcet winner *are* susceptible to profitable complex manipulations, theoretically gameable by a sufficiently massive coordinated coalition).
 However, if we assume that a coalition is only powerful enough to perform a single manipulation, then this theorem shows that the far and away most common scenario (starting with a Condorcet winner) is completely immune to profitable manipulation.

-From another perspective, if we view this from the perspective that, as an individual voter, our one vote is at most going to influence the election via a single swap of the first or second kind, then the theorem assures us that if there is a Condorcet winner, there is no reason not to just vote sincerely according to our true preferences.
+From another perspective, if we view this from the perspective that, as an individual voter, changing our one vote to something insincere is at most going to change the result via a single swap, then the theorem assures us that if there is a Condorcet winner, there is no reason not to just vote sincerely according to our true preferences.
 Any deviation from sincere voting, if it can only enact a simple manipulation, will lead to an outcome that is no better, or worse, than voting sincerely.

 The contrapositive of this theorem is that any profitable simple manipulation must start with a state that has no Condorcet winner, and must instead begin in a cycle.
 Cycles are empirically rare (in RCV elections, at least), and hence it seems unlikely that such a scenario is likely to occur.
 However, we can further show that the exact requirements for a cycle with profitable manipulations are even stricter still.